ayalon/leaflet_widget/README.md

-Drupal Leaflet Widget using Leaflet.pm
+Drupal Leaflet Widget using Leaflet.geoman
 ==========================================

 Allows the selection of geofield values via leaflet maps.